Nuclear weapons of Israel: Delivery systems

 Israeli military forces possess land, air, and sea-based methods for deploying their nuclear weapons, thus forming a nuclear triad that is mainly medium to long ranged, the backbone of which is submarine-launched cruise missiles and medium and intercontinental ballistic missiles, with Israeli Air Force long range strike aircraft on call to perform nuclear interdiction and strategic strikes.
 During 2008 the Jericho III ICBM became operational, giving Israel extremely long range nuclear strike abilities.

+Israel's delivery systems are estimated to include one squadron each of F-15 and F-16 fighters, (Note: F-15 and F-16 squadrons are both speculated to be assigned nuclear roles, while it is also speculated the F-35I has a nuclear capability.) five Dolphin-class submarines, with a total of 20 launch tubes for the Popeye Turbo submarine-launched cruise missile, and around 50 of the Jericho series of medium to intercontinental range ballistic missiles.
+(Note: The exact range of Jericho III missile is unclear, estimated from 4,000 km to over 5,500 km, while an intercontinental range is over 5,500 km.
+The Jericho II missile is believed to have a medium range of 1,500 km.)

 Missiles

-Israel is believed to have nuclear second strike abilities in the form of its submarine fleet and its nuclear-capable ballistic missiles that are understood to be buried deeply enough that they would survive a pre-emptive nuclear strike.
+Israel is believed to have nuclear second strike abilities in the form of its submarine fleet and its nuclear-capable ballistic missiles that are understood to be buried deeply enough that they would survive a first strike.
 Ernst David Bergmann was the first to seriously begin thinking about ballistic missile capability and Israel test-fired its first Shavit II sounding rocket in July 1961.
 In 1963, Israel put a large-scale project into motion, to jointly develop and build 25 short-range missiles with the French aerospace company Dassault.
 The Israeli project, codenamed Project 700, also included the construction of a missile field at Hirbat Zacharia, a site west of Jerusalem.
 The missiles that were first developed with France became the Jericho I system, first operational in 1971.
 It is possible that the Jericho I was removed from operational service during the 1990s.

 In the mid-1980s the Jericho II medium-range missile, which is believed to have a range of 2,800–5,000 km, entered service.
 It is believed that Jericho II is capable of delivering nuclear weapons with a superior degree of accuracy.
 The Shavit three stages solid fuel space launch vehicle produced by Israel to launch many of its satellites into low earth orbit since 1988 is a civilian version of the Jericho II.
 The Jericho III ICBM, became operational in January 2008 and some reports speculate that the missile may be able to carry MIRVed warheads.
 The maximum range estimation of the Jericho III is 11,500 km with a payload of 1,000–1,300 kg (up to six small nuclear warheads of 100 kt each or one 1 megaton nuclear warhead), and its accuracy is considered high.